yoyos/Cierge/README.md

 With traditional password logins, a user would notice if their password has been changed.
 With Cierge, a user would notice if an attacker removed their email from thier logins.
 In addition, Cierge exposes an easily-accessible read-only event log of everything that has happened to an account (with associated IP addresses & user agents) to aid in breach detection, accessible to account owners and admins.

-**🤔Can I add additional required profile info?**

-Yes!
-You can easily define new user profile fields, including one that aren't optional.

 **🤔Why does Cierge handle profile metadata?**

 This allows Cierge to collect any must-have profile information from users when they register.
+You can easily define new fields for storage, but you'll have to work with Cierge's source.

 ---